minhhoit/yacms/docs/model-customization.rst

 Each :class:`.BlogPost` instance will now have an ``image`` attribute, using the ``ImageField`` class defined in the fictitious ``somelib.fields`` module.

-Another interesting example would be adding a field to all of Mezzanine's content types by injecting fields into the :class:`.Page` class.
+Another interesting example would be adding a field to all of Yacms's content types by injecting fields into the :class:`.Page` class.
 Continuing on from the previous example, suppose you wanted to add a regular Django ``IntegerField`` to all content types::

     EXTRA_MODEL_FIELDS = (
         (
-            "mezzanine.blog.models.BlogPost.image",
+            "Yacms.blog.models.BlogPost.image",
             "somelib.fields.ImageField",
             ("Image",),
             {"blank": True, "upload_to": "blog"},
         ),
-        # Example of adding a field to *all* of Mezzanine's content types:
+        # Example of adding a field to *all* of Yacms's content types:
         (
-            "mezzanine.pages.models.Page.another_field",
+            "Yacms.pages.models.Page.another_field",
             "IntegerField", # 'django.db.models.' is implied if path is omitted.
             ("Another name",),
             {"blank": True, "default": 1},